kubeflow/internal-acls/.github/ISSUE_TEMPLATE/join_org.md

 After your PR is merged please wait at least 1 hour for changes to propogate.

 If after an hour you haven't recieved an invite to join the GitHub org please open an issue.

-You can contact build copy in #buildcop in kubeflow.slack.com